The 2D Toda lattice hierarchy for multiplicative statistics of Schur measures: Introduction

-In the present note, we perform the same deformation to the general Schur measures and prove that Fredholm determinants build out of these deformations are also $\tau$-functions of the 2D Toda lattice hierarchy.
-Our result is both a generalisation of the ones of \cite{cafassoruzza} and \cite{okounkovschurmeasures}.
-As in \cite{cafassoruzza}, we interpret these Fredholm determinants as expectations of multitplicative functionals under the original Schur measure, but our argument then differs from \cite{cafassoruzza} since the kernel in consideration may not be integrable.
-So, instead of using Riemann-Hilbert problems techniques, we use the semi-infinite wedge formalism of Okounkov introduced in \cite{okounkovschurmeasures} and describe our $\tau$-functions in terms of matrix coefficients of operators on the semi-infinite Fock space.\\
+In the present note, we consider the same deformation to the general Schur measures and prove that Fredholm determinants built out of these deformations are also tau-functions of the 2D Toda lattice hierarchy.
+Our result is both a generalization of those by \cite{cafassoruzza} and \cite{okounkovschurmeasures}.
+As in \cite{cafassoruzza}, we interpret these Fredholm determinants as expectations of multiplicative functionals under the original Schur measure, but our argument then differs from \cite{cafassoruzza} since the kernel under consideration may not be integrable.
+So, instead of using Riemann-Hilbert problem techniques, we use the semi-infinite wedge formalism introduced in \cite{okounkovschurmeasures} in the context of random partitions and describe our tau-functions in terms of matrix coefficients of operators on the fermionic Fock space.
+This approach to tau-functions for integrable hierarchies goes back to the so-called Kyoto school, see for example the book \cite{petitlivrebleu} or the survey \cite{alexandrovzabrodin} and references therein.\\

 Examples include what we call finite temperature deformations of Schur measures, following the construction from \cite{beteabouttier} and \cite{borodinperiodic}.
 More concrete examples are the multi-critical Schur measures and their finite temperature versions, see \cite{beteabouttierwalsh} and also \cite{kimurazahabi}.